nhrones/Accumulator/readme.md

 it.\
 As the buffer fills it will auto-expand in fixed size increments (default = 32k).\
-This is extremely efficient for most binary codecs, most will never need to expand.\
+This is extremely efficient for most binary codecs; most will never need to expand.\
 See:
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer/ArrayBuffer#creating_a_resizable_arraybuffer